aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 For information about RDS and how to use it, see [What is ApsaraDB for RDS](https://www.alibabacloud.com/help/en/doc-detail/26092.htm).

+-> **NOTE:** This resource has a fatal bug in the version v1.155.0.
+If you want to use new feature, please upgrade it to v1.156.0.

 ## Example Usage

 ### Create a RDS MySQL instance